ehersher/PSLTest/README.md

 5. In the URL field, enter the link to the repository: https://github.com/ehersher/PSLTest.
 Then click "clone"

 6. With Intellij open, click 'File', then 'Project Structure' then click on 'add dependency' as shown in this screenshot https://imgur.com/a/XObDK0V

+7. In the drop down, click on option 1: "JARS or directories"

+8. Navigate to this file directory as shown in the screenshot https://imgur.com/a/TJmURTl

+9. Add the highlighted jar file in the screenshot https://imgur.com/a/f5wGSED and then hit "Ok"

+10. Repeat steps 8 and 9 for another JAR file (you'll choose the one in the screenshot here) https://imgur.com/a/lC9NByM

+11. Finally, hit "Ok"

+12. At https://chromedriver.chromium.org/downloads download a suitable chrome driver for your OS.
+At the time, the current version is 84

+13. Navigate to C:\Users\(Your user)\IdeaProjects\PSLTest\resources and replace the driver there with the .exe you just installed

+14. The JUnit tests should now be able to be built from the IDE